shawtan/notes/ENGL306Anotes.md

     - e.g to school someone ('school' has a verb)
     - Often the stress on the word changes
     - e.g 'computer' was a person who made calculations
-        - > Device/machine for preforming calculations
+        - Became: Device/machine for preforming calculations

 ### Onomasiology
 - Look at the meaning, of the word and then the name